 Although Mr. Collins was convicted, he was lucky to have a competent defense attorney who was able to determine the prosecutor made an error and was immediately ready to step up and correct it as best they could.
-There are some attorneys that would have missed that completely or have caught the prosecutor’s misconduct and not know what the do about it.
-This is why you need the best criminal defense attorneys you can find if you are facing criminal charges.
+Some attorneys would have missed that completely or have caught the prosecutor’s misconduct and not know what they do about it.
+This is why you need the best criminal defense attorneys you can find if you face criminal charges.

 It Takes A Well Trained and Highly Experienced Criminal Defense Attorney To Catch Mistakes and Be Able To Correct Them In Order To Protect You.

 Trials often move fast.
 Attorneys who do trial work must think fast and often change directions at a moment’s notice.
 This is a skill that takes years to develop.
 Not all attorneys are cut out to be trial attorneys.
 Not all attorneys have the fearlessness to challenge a zealous prosecutor or an aggressive police officer to protect the client.
-The attorneys at Lewis & Dickstein, P.L.L.C. are the attorneys who have the experience, skill, and fearlessness to protect you at trial.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are the attorneys who have the experience, skill, and fearlessness to protect you at trial.
 The firm’s attorneys have decades of courtroom and trial experience.
 The firm is proud of the accomplishments of its attorneys and their reputation for success.
-If you want an attorney who will protect your rights and make sure you have a full and fair courtroom experience call LEWIS & DICKSTEIN, P.L.L.C.
+If you want an attorney who will protect your rights and make sure you have a full and fair courtroom experience, call LEWIS & DICKSTEIN, P.L.L.C.
 We will find a way to help you.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.